jkibe/recipes/content/recipes/kardemommeboller/index.md

 125 g unsalted butter
 250 g whole milk
-50 g yeast
+7.5 g yeast
-50 g (about 1) egg
+50 g (about 1) egg, beaten
 500 g all-purpose flour
-10 g ground cardamom
+5 g ground cardamom
 5 g salt
+20 g light brown sugar

 ### Method

+Melt the butter, then add the milk and heat to around 40 C

+Add that to mixer bowl, add the yeast
+Add the egg
+Add dry ingredients

+Mix with hook for ~8 minutes
+Prove ~1 hour

+Divide into 16

+Prove 30 minutes

+Brush with egg

+Bake 200 C convection about 15 minutes